Is this topic for you?

 - Has gas, bloating, cramps, and/or diarrhea after drinking milk or eating dairy products.
 Your baby may have lactose intolerance.

-- Has dark areas on his or her teeth or other signs of tooth decay.
+- Has dark areas on the teeth or other signs of tooth decay.

 Your baby needs routine medical checkups.
 During these checkups (called well-baby visits), your baby's height, weight, and head circumference will be measured to find out whether he or she is growing at the expected rate.